 The first proactive personal assistant

-Leo reads your messages, emails, watches your calendar and proposes the next move before you ask — ready for you to accept with one tap.
-All this, without sharing any personal information with any external system.
+Leo connects to your Gmail and Google Calendar, reads what’s coming in, and proposes the next move before you ask — a reply, an RSVP, a meeting, a reminder — ready for you to accept with one tap.

 Every morning, before you reach for your phone.